History 143 Fall Semester 2025 History 143 Fall

 Read the Wikipedia entry of

-"The House of Tudor," but only down through the sub-heading
+"The House of Tudor," but only the "Intro"

 https://en.wikipedia.org/wiki/House_of_Tudor